List of countries by government debt

 Changes in government debt over time reflect primarily borrowing due to past government deficits.
 A deficit occurs when a government's expenditures exceed revenues.

 In the list below, government debt is measured for the general government sector because the level of government responsible for programs (for example, health care) differs across countries, and the general government comprises central, state, provincial, regional, and local governments, and social security funds.

-To make the numbers comparable across countries of different size, government debt is measured as a percentage of a country's gross domestic product (GDP).
+To make the numbers comparable across countries of different sizes, government debt is measured as a percentage of a country's gross domestic product (GDP).
 For context on the magnitude of the debt numbers, European Union member countries have an agreement, the Stability and Growth Pact (SGP), to maintain a general government gross debt of no more than 60% of GDP.
 The aim of the SGP is to prevent excessive debt burdens.

-Government debt as a percentage of GDP in 2021
+Government debt as a percentage of GDP in percentage points

-Source: International Monetary Fund: World Economic Outlook Database.

-When data for 2021 is not available, numbers are IMF staff estimates.
+When data is not available, numbers are International Monetary Fund (IMF) staff estimates.

 Public debt per capita

-The figures here are represented per capita.